JRIngram/maze-gen/.github/ISSUE_TEMPLATE/feature_request.md

     So that <receive benefit>
 -->

-## If this request is related to a problem describe the problem
+## If this request is related to a problem, describe the problem
 <!--
     A clear and concise description of what the problem is.
     I'm frustrated that / when [...]
 -->

-## Alternate fixes to the problem
+## Alternate solutions to the problem
 <!--
     A clear and concise description of any alternative solutions that would have the same effect.